Old New England Christmas Carols

 6. Leaping and Dancing - Folk carol, arranged by Roger Lee Hall

-7. Rise Up, Shepherds and Follow (Afro-American spiritual) --
+7. Rise Up, Shepherds and Follow (Nego spiritual) --

 arr.
 Roger Lee Hall